MixRadio: History

+Nokia Music Store and Ovi Music

-On 29 August 2007 Nokia launched the Ovi Music Store as part of the Ovi platform. services portal from Nokia.
+On 29 August 2007 Nokia launched the Nokia Music Store as part of the Ovi services portal from Nokia.
+It was based on the LoudEye/OD2 platform.
 The original idea behind the store was to provide to all Nokia MP3 capable mobile users a music store on the phone as on the PC.
+The Nokia Music Store officially opened first in the UK on 1 October 2007 with offering of music from SonyBMG, Universal Music, EMI and Warner Music Group, as well as others.

+The introduction of the Nokia Music Store was not met enthusiastically with some mobile network operators who were already operating their own music download stores.
+Nokia managed to struck a deal to sell Kylie Minogue's X on the store in the UK from 21 November 2007, five days before its slated international release.
+The launch of the store in other European countries was delayed to 2008.

+The roll-out of the Nokia Music Store service differed by country and region.
+It went live in Australia on 22 April 2008, in France on 23 April 2008, Spain on 28 September 2008, United Arab Emirates in November 2008, South Africa on 24 April 2009 (with Comes With Music following on 27 August 2009), India in 2009, and on February 11, 2010 (Comes With Music service) in 11 countries and territories in the Middle East: Egypt, Lebanon, Jordan, the Palestinian Territories, Iraq, Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, and Oman.

-The Ovi Music Store officially opened in the UK on 1 October 2007 with offering of music from SonyBMG, Universal Music, EMI and Warner Music Group, as well as others.
-This service had its own software to serve as front gate of the store on the PC and on the phones.
-It was called Nokia Ovi Player, and later Nokia Music Player.
+This service had its own PC software to serve as front gate of the store on the PC and on the phones.
+It was called Nokia Music initially, then renamed to Nokia Ovi Player in late 2009, and later Nokia Music Player in late 2011.

-In October 2008, Nokia announced the Nokia 5800, a direct competitor to the iPhone and with it the service Comes With Music, which consists of a year of free music downloads included in the price of the phone.
-This service was optional to the carriers.

-Within the box of the phone there was a card with an ID that will be linked to the PC (MAC address) and mobile phone (IMEI), so that PC and mobile phone have unlimited music downloads for over a year.

 Until 2010 the service had DRM files that prevented files from being burn onto CDs, allowing playback from mobile devices and the PC software only.
 Market conditions encouraged a move to DRM free, as evidenced in the Brainstorm Magazine article "Music wants to be mobile...and DRM free".
 In case the user wanted to burn the song, they had to buy it from the store.
+Along with going DRM-free by the third quarter of 2010, the Nokia Music Store was also rebranded to Ovi Music to align with Nokia's Ovi branding.

 During the latter part of 2010 and into 2011, Nokia Music continued developing its app client for the MeeGo platform along with its existing Symbian platform.